 When a will specifically includes such a clause, it can potentially override state statutes concerning the simultaneous deaths of spouses.

 While Arakawa’s will regards her and Hackman’s deaths as simultaneous, given that they died just six days apart, New Mexico’s Simultaneous Death Act doesn’t treat it that way.
 This creates room for potential challenges.
-Moreover, since the investigation into their deaths is still ongoing, the established timeline could be questioned or revised as new facts emerge.

 What Was Gene Hackman’s Net Worth at Death?